RasLillebo/HighFrequencyEconometrics-HAR-vs.-Neural-Networks/README.md

 From the boxplots above, it is evident that the neural network is doing very well compared to the HAR-model, despite the HAR model being designed for this environment.
 However, the HAR-model was also designed for forecasting, and I will therefore also test the forecasting properties of the two models:

 ### Forecasting:
-Now when we have determined the model performance within sample.
+Now when we have determined the model performance within the sample.
 We want to estimate the forecasting properties of the two models.
-We plot below shows the cross-validated models forecasting a week of open market days, corresponding to 5 days in the data (h=5).
+The plot below shows the cross-validated models forecasted a week of open market days, corresponding to 5 days in the data (h=5).
 ```
 windows()
 par(mfrow=c(2, 1))